How to Choose a Teacher/School

 For example, if an instructor claims to teach Prof. Cheng’s 37 posture form,

-they must be able to trace their lineage directly to Cheng
+s/he must be able to trace her/his lineage directly to Cheng

 via a direct line of teachers who all have received permission, respectively.